-3.1.1 The Allocations and Development Management DPD has been assessed from two perspectives; firstly bottom up - this involved assessing individual settlements and sites within them and associated options.
+- 3.1.1 The Allocations and Development Management DPD has been assessed from two perspectives; firstly bottom up this involved assessing individual settlements and sites within them and associated options.
 The second approach was top-down.
-This involved considering the policy objectives for the district against the assessment outcomes across all sites.

-3.1.2 Results from the assessment are presented below on a settlement-by-settlement basis, followed by districtwide conclusions.
-Detailed matrices for each settlement are presented in Appendix D. These provide a description of the anticipated significant potential effects of the preferred sites, alternative site and non-suitable sites.
+This involved considering the policy objectives for the district against the assessment outcomes across all sites. - 3.1.2 Results from the assessment are presented below on a settlement-by-settlement basis, followed by district-wide conclusions.
+Detailed matrices for each settlement are presented in Appendix D. These provide a description of the anticipated significant potential effects of the preferred sites.
 All effects are considered to be permanent, irreversible and of local significance unless stated otherwise.
 Recommendations are shown in bold.